szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1348:** Make projectiles from Shortbow of Gesen as fast as regular arrows

 Self-explanatory, the normal projectiles are way too slow.

+**Component 1371:** Make Arrows of Dispelling force a save vs. Spell at -2 for them to work

+Simply a balance tweak.

 </details>